-- Update of the input climate model simulations and scenarios of the linear regression models by substituting the Intergovernmental Panel on Climate Change (IPCC) SR15 model simulations and corresponding scenarios with the IPCC's AR6 set of climate simulations with scenarios, including adjustments of scenario filtering decisions (see Chapter 4 for more details). - Revision of the calculation formula for the annual rate of GHG emissions reduction, transitioning from a Linear Annual Reduction to a Compound Annual Reduction approach (see Section 4.2 for more details). - Introduction of a specific scope 2 benchmark relying on energy related variables.
-Scope 1 and scope 2 assessments are now carried out at the single scope level (see Section 4.2.1 for more details). - Clarification and enhancement of the target selection process ("waterfall") to prioritize targets when a company reports multiple targets within the same scope category and timeframe (see Section 6.3 for more details). - Update of the target timeframe definition for short-, medium-, and long-term (see Chapter 6 for more details). - Update of the default score from 3.2°C to 3.4°C for companies without valid targets or insufficient data disclosure, reflecting the latest projection based on real-world action and current policies (see Section 5.3 for more details). - Clarification on the best possible temperature score for a company, introducing a 1.5°C temperature floor (see Section 5.4 for more details). - Addition of a dedicated chapter detailing this methodology's purpose and intended outcomes (Chapter 1).
+- Update of the input climate model simulations and scenarios of the linear regression models by substituting the IPCC SR15 model simulations and corresponding scenarios with the IPCC's AR6 set of climate simulations with scenarios, including adjustments of scenario filtering decisions (see Chapter 4 for more details). - Revision of the calculation formula for the annual rate of GHG emissions reduction, transitioning from a linear annual reduction to a compound annual reduction approach (see Section 4.2 for more details). - The introduction of a specific Scope 2 benchmark relying on energy related variables.
+Scope 1 and Scope 2 assessments are now carried out at the single-scope level (see Section 4.2.1 for more details). - The introduction of short-term benchmarks (5-year time horizon), alongside midterm (15 years) and long-term (30 years) benchmarks. - Clarification and enhancement of the target selection process ('waterfall') to prioritize targets when a company reports multiple targets within the same scope category and timeframe (see Section 6.3 for more details). - Update of the target timeframe definition for short, medium and long term (see Chapter 6 for more details). - Update of the default score from 3.2 to 3.4°C for companies without valid targets or insufficient data disclosure, reflecting the latest projection based on real-world action and current policies (see Section 5.3 for more details). - Clarification on the best possible temperature score for a company, introducing a 1.5°C temperature floor (see Section 5.4 for more details).

+Addition of a dedicated chapter detailing this methodology's purpose and intended outcomes (Chapter 1).
 Another new chapter focuses on the methodology's key limitations and a roadmap for further updates planned (Chapter 8).
-Finally, a presentation of the rationale for relying on a warming function over single-scenariobased benchmarks was added in Chapter 1 and in Annex 1: Warming Function versus Single Scenario.
+Finally, a presentation of the rationale for relying on a Warming Function over single-scenariobased benchmarks was added in Chapter 1 and in Annex 1: Warming Function versus single scenario.